 - Underworld: Selene slashes the Big Bad as she leaps over him, and he has time to turn around, draw two swords, then look shocked before half of his head slides off.

-- Equilibrium: John Preston incapacitates his former partner with four quick, obviously fatal slices.
+- Equilibrium: During the final battle of the movie, John Preston disarms and incapacitates his former partner with four quick, obviously fatal slices.
 The former partner sinks to his knees and looks shocked before his face slides off.

 - Johnny Mnemonic: the Big Bad has a sort of laser whip that cuts through almost anything.
 At a certain point he swings it near a minor baddie in an attempt to cut open a chain; said minor baddie is shocked that the Big Bad did that without regard to the baddie's safety, and says so.
 Not showing much respect for his opinion, the Big Bad slices through the baddie with his whip.
 He briefly glances up, before falling apart in three clean pieces.